S0AndS0/python-graph-theory/_posts/2019-04-03-priority-buffer-00.markdown

 Using the currently scripted methods you'll always get `chunk`s size of `buffer['buffer_size']` or less.
 The first found that are greater or equal to `buffer['priority']['GE_bound']` (inverse for `LE_bound`) are returned as a `chunk`.
 If for example it didn't have enough on a given call of `buffer.next()` (implicitly called by loops), the _search space_ would expand by `buffer['step']['amount']` till either it reaches (or crosses) `buffer['step']['GE_min']` or the buffer size is satisfied.
 There's a few other _bits-n-bobs_ for exiting when `graph` is empty but that's the _gist_ of it.

 While it'll happily make mistakes on your behalf at the speed of _ohh sh_...
 I think it's a __fair start__ (in that those within a range are prioritized, _first-found $=$ first-`pop`ed_), and close enough to what you're asking for that it _hacking_ into something better is totally likely.
+For example, say ya wanted to implement a _YOLO_ (_"You Only Look Once"_) algorithm where things are sorted into _buckets_ of ranges, there'd be more code and more `buffers`

 This is probably a good point to pause and allow things to _steep_.
 When you're ready, the following are a few extra tips;

 - be __careful__ with `step['amount']`'s _direction_; decrement (use negative numbers) when using `GE_` related configurations, and increment when using `LE_`,